BilgiPasa/sorting-algorithms/README.md

 This repository is focused on integer (32 bit) sorting algorithms to keep it simple.

-Implemented sorting algorithms (from fastest to slowest*): Quick Sort, Merge Sort, Selection Sort, Insertsion Sort, Bubble Sort, Bogo Sort.
+Implemented sorting algorithms (from fastest to slowest*): Quick Sort, Merge Sort, Selection Sort, Insertsion Sort, Cocktail Shaker Sort, Bubble Sort, Bogo Sort.

 Implemented languages (from fastest to slowest**): Java, C#, Python.

 *According to my tests.
-(I use VS Code and I didn't compare and language's built in sorter in this list.)
+(I use VS Code and I didn't compare any language's built in sorter in this list.)

 **According to my tests when I use Selection Sort.